-We are a small willow crafts business set in the beautiful Chiltern Hills AONB in South Oxfordshire.
+We are a small willow crafts business based on the Hardwick Trust Estate in the beautiful Chiltern Hills AONB in South Oxfordshire.

-We also run a range of craft courses , great for up-skilling, imensely rewarding, and better still, you get to take your beautiful creation home.
-From bent stick chairs to woven plant supports, there’ll be a course to suit you!
+We offer a selection of craft courses for those who like to get their hands stuck in.
+Great for up-skilling, immensely rewarding, and better still, you get to take your beautiful creations home.
+From gypsy willow chairs, woven plant supports and basketry, there’ll be a course to suit you!

-We grow and harvest the majority of our willow from numerous sites including an acre near the banks of the River Thames on the Hardwick Estate where we are based.
+We harvest the majority of our willow from numerous sites including an acre near the banks of the River Thames on the Hardwick Trust Estate where we are establishing our own organically grown willow beds.

 Thank you